 Lately I have been fighting with myself over some of my running choices.
 Should I run outside?
-Should I skip my run?
+Do I need to skip my run?
 Should I take an extra rest day this week?
 Michele talked yesterday about how sometimes our stubbornness as runners gets the best of us, and I’ve noticed that about myself alot lately.

 Fun side note: I found this picture on an image search and when I clicked to visit page I was linked to Meredith’s blog🙂 Great minds think alike!